Annual Meeting Advice

 Be aware of the registration dates for the conference: If you register earlier, you can have a discount with the early bird passes.
 Also, Students coming for their first time have had benefits in the past.

 Budgeting for tickets and hotel: Usually students gather with friends from their programs and share the cost of rooms with more people.
-Check out the Chen-Zuckerberg Initiative (CZI), they provide travel fellowships for students that belong to under-represented races and ethnicities.
+Check out the Center for Measurement Justice (CMJ), they provide travel fellowships for students that belong to under-represented races and ethnicities.

 Check out social events of the conference: There is a social event of the GSIC every year.
 Sometimes this event has been done together with AERA Div.
 D graduate student group.
 Check the program to see the date and place of the event.